Teradata/tdplyr/README.md

 The Teradata R package depends on `rlang`, `dplyr`, `dbplyr`, `DBI`, `magrittr`, `jsonlite`, `purrr`, `bit64` and `teradatasql` packages which are available from CRAN or Teradata's R package repository.

+> **Note**
+The latest Teradata R package v17.0.0.2 is incompatible with dbplyr v2.2.0 and above which has new updates that break tdplyr features.
+To use tdplyr, the version of dbplyr package must be 2.1.1.
+Install the compatible version dbplyr using the following command: `remotes::install_version("dbplyr", "2.1.1")`

 To download and install tdplyr along with its dependencies automatically, specify the Teradata R package repository and CRAN in the repos argument for `install.packages`.
 ```
 Rscript -e "install.packages('tdplyr',repos=c('https://r-repo.teradata.com','https://cloud.r-project.org'))"